MicrosoftDocs/playfab-docs/playfab-docs/features/authentication/platform-specific-authentication/login-basics-best-practices.md

 - [LoginWithAndroidDeviceID](xref:titleid.playfabapi.com.client.authentication.loginwithandroiddeviceid)
 - [LoginWithCustomID](xref:titleid.playfabapi.com.client.authentication.loginwithcustomid)

-Being anonymous, these methods can uniquely identify a device, but contain no recoverable information about the **Player**.
-If the **Player** loses or breaks their device, the account is lost, and may be very difficult to recover.
+Being anonymous, these methods can uniquely identify a device, but contain no recoverable information about the player.
+If the player loses or breaks their device, the account is lost, and may be very difficult to recover.
 It is not impossible, but in most cases the account will simply be orphaned and irretrievable.

 So why use it?
-It's the lowest possible barrier to entry for the **Player**, requiring no interaction.
-It gets the **Player** trying your game with minimal effort, while creating an account they can get back to for continuity (as long as they have that device).
+It's the lowest possible barrier to entry for the player, requiring no interaction.
+It gets the player trying your game with minimal effort, while creating an account they can get back to for continuity (as long as they have that device).

 ### Best practice

 Your game should use an anonymous login for creating a new account and linking new devices to an existing account.
-Some **Players** may abandon a game that asks for an email, or identifiable information.
+Some players may abandon a game that asks for an email, or identifiable information.
 However, once the anonymous login is complete, you should provide the option to add *recoverable* login credentials, and provide some explanation regarding the benefits.

-In particular, you should make sure that paying customers are guided to the recoverable login systems, to prevent loss of their accounts.
+In particular, you should *make sure* that paying customers are guided to the recoverable login systems, to prevent loss of their accounts.
 A free account lost forever is a bummer.
 A paid account lost forever is a revenue problem.

-### iOS Devices
+### iOS devices

-For **iOS Devices**, the **Player ID** changes if they uninstall your game and then *re*-install it.
-One way to make sure you have a consistent **ID** on **iOS** is to save the **Device ID** for the **Player** to the **iTunes KeyChain**, so that you can read it from there on game start, and use it to sign in.
+For **iOS** devices, the Player ID changes if they uninstall your game and then *re*-install it.
+One way to make sure you have a consistent ID on **iOS** is to save the Device ID for the player to the **iTunes KeyChain**, so that you can read it from there on game start, and use it to sign in.

 You must determine how to generate unique **Custom IDs** for any other device or platform. **Custom ID** is an effective alternative for other platforms or devices, but you must generate your **Custom IDs** with care.
 Too simple, and you risk hackers stealing the accounts of others.

 > [!NOTE]
 > Binding a recoverable login is only required once per device.
 Once bound, the game can continue to use the anonymous login with no drawbacks.
 See the next section.

-**Anonymous** login is convenient for the **Player**, but it is *not* required.
+Anonymous login is convenient for the player, but it is *not* required.
 Your game can rely exclusively on a recoverable login mechanism.
-However, your **Players** will be happier if they *don't* have to type a password every time they log in.
+However, your players will be happier if they *don't* have to type a password every time they log in.

-## Recoverable Login Mechanisms
+## Recoverable login mechanisms

-A **Recoverable Login Mechanism** requires some identity information from the **Player**.
-As described above, it can be paired with an **Anonymous** login for the best **Player** experience.
+A recoverable login mechanism requires some identity information from the player.
+As described above, it can be paired with an anonymous login for the best player experience.

 ### Pure PlayFab options